Videos

 Co-primary investigator for the study Dr. Sara Rodrigues is Director, Applied Research at the Atlas Institute for Veterans and Families.
 Trained in phenomenology, Sara’s current research focuses on the social determinants of health and mental health.
 Sara holds a PhD in Social and Political Thought from York University.

-Co-investigator for the the study Jean-Michel Mercier is a Senior Research Partnerships Associate at the Atlas Institute for Veterans and Families.
+Co-investigator for the study Jean-Michel Mercier is a Senior Research Partnerships Associate at the Atlas Institute for Veterans and Families.
 Having previously worked in suicide prevention, Jean-Michel now supports various research projects studying moral injury, peer support, mTBI, and mental health and well-being.
 Jean-Michel has an M.Sc. in Kinesiology from the University of Montreal.

 About the Atlas Institute for Veterans and Families: